Valle de Bravo with Kids: A 5 Day Itinerary

 Admission into the Piedra Herrada Sanctuary includes a mandatory guide.
 We started out in a big group, but two people fell way behind and the other group changed their mind and took horses to the top.

 Soon enough we had our butterfly sanctuary guide all to ourselves.
-She didn’t speak any English, but she was very helpful with the kids and watched them while we stopped to take pictures of the Monarch butterflies.
+She didn’t speak any English, but she was very helpful with the kids and watched them while we stopped to take pictures of the monarch butterflies.

 There are a decent number of monarchs at the bottom of the butterfly sanctuary, but this was nothing compared to what was to come.

-The short uphill walk from the bottom of the Valle de Bravo butterfly sanctuary to where the monarch butterflies congregate is about 1.2 miles (2km) long.
+The short uphill walk from the bottom of the Valle de Bravo butterfly sanctuary to where the monarch butterflies congregate is about 1.2 miles (2 km) long.

+The Piedra Herrada Butterfly Sanctuary is 3,000 m (9,800 feet) above sea level.
+Altitude sickness can become a risk around 8,000 feet / 2,450 metres and above, especially if you are not acclimatized.
 If you are coming from sea level and haven’t had time to acclimatize to the altitude, we’d recommend you rent a horse to see the monarch butterflies.

 If you have acclimatized, or you are feeling good, it’s an easy kid-friendly hike.
 Both our kids (age 3 & 5) hiked to see the monarch butterflies without any help.

-(This was a dead butterfly we picked up for this photo – don’t let your kids touch a live monarch butterfly)
+This was a dead butterfly we picked up for this photo.
+Don’t let your kids touch a live monarch butterfly!

 What to Bring to the Valle de Bravo Butterfly Sanctuary

-The hiking trail to the top of Piedra Herrada butterfly sanctuary is extremely dusty and the horses kick up a TON of dust.
+The hiking trail to the top of Piedra Herrada butterfly sanctuary is extremely dusty and the horses kick up a lot of dust.
 Regardless of whether you are walking or taking a horse, a dust mask is a good idea.

 They sell face masks at Piedra Herrada, but if you’d rather be certain of the quality, you can order Anti-Dust Face Masks before your family vacation to Mexico.

-Thousands of monarch Butterflies in Piedra Herrada Sanctuary Valle de Bravo Mexico
+Thousands of monarch Butterflies in Piedra Herrada Sanctuary Valle de Bravo, Mexico.

 Viewing Piedra Herrada Monarch Butterflies